dhsc-govuk/FingertipsNext/api/DHSC.FingertipsNext.Api.IntegrationTests/README.md

 Please ensure you have started any services and/or docker containers that you will be depending on.
 The `backend-services` profile can be used to do this.

-Create an `.env` file based on `.env.template`, and supply any required values.
-Passwords and server names may need to match those used to build associated containers/services.
-Please check the `.env` file in the main FingertipsNext directory.
+Some connection details are obtained from the `.env` file at the root of the repository, so make sure you've followed the instructions on setting it up in the [README.md](../../README.md).